gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "It won't hurt you."
 She smiled at the cleaning bot, coaxing it all the way out into the room.
-"We're leaving now---would you like to come with us?"
+"We're leaving now—would you like to come with us?"

 The bot rocked back and forth, then rolled back into its hiding place.
 "It cannot leave its duties without appropriate authorization," Dockety said.
 "There is nothing we can do.
-Come---we must hurry."
+Come—we must hurry."

 The door opposite the one they had come through opened onto yet another corridor.
 *I'm going to have dreams about this,*